BraadMartin/better-rest-api-featured-images/readme.txt

 The `featured_media` field is a core field, and other applications might expect it to always be an integer value.
 To avoid any issues, this plugin includes the extra data under the `better_featured_image` field name.

+= Why is the core field called `featured_media` but the plugin field is `better_featured_image`? =

+Prior to V2 Beta 11 of the REST API the core field was called `featured_image`.
+As of Beta 11 this field was changed to `featured_media`, with the idea that at some point in the future there may be additional media items included on this field beyond the featured image.
+Version 1.1.1 of this plugin is compatible with both Beta 11 and all previous versions of V2.

 == Changelog ==

+= 1.1.1 =
+* Compatibility with v2 beta 11 of the REST API (now the core field is called featured_media; this plugin's field is still better_featured_image).
+Props: filose

 = 1.1.0 =
 * Add a better_rest_api_featured_image filter for adding custom data to the response.
 Props: avishayil